 Every time I try to escape to find myself, I end up finding God.

-I’ve been in Diani for a week now.
-In Part 1 of this Diani series, I wrote about my journey getting from Nairobi to Diani.
-I also mentioned that my budget trip was made possible by my accommodation host, Diani Backpackers (who have incredibly reasonable rates from 10USD a night for a bed in one of their dorms).
+I’ve been in Diani for a week now, with my accommodation sponsored by, Diani Backpackers (who have incredibly reasonable rates from 10USD a night for a bed in one of their dorms).
 Visit their website to see what discount deals they’re offering now!

 Being at the coast obviously means being by the beach, but in the spirit of exploring and being adventurous, I decided to go hiking through the forest, and swim under a waterfall.
 Shimba Hills was about a 45 minute drive away.

 It’s a strange juxtaposition, being in the forest, in the wild, surrounded by Warthogs, leopards, antelopes, all while being a few hours drive away from the ocean.
 I heard a rumor that the entire forest has only one Giraffe, which I was fortunate enough to see.

 The walk – sorry – hike, to and from the waterfall is not for the faint hearted.
 In fact, the rangers will even ask again and again that you stay behind if you have any condition that may hinder you from making it.
 It’s a bit of a struggle, however, it’s worth it.
 Absolutely worth it.
 The views, the calmness, it’s unmatched.